Improving credit scores can take an arsenal of strategies.

 But one strategy is often overlooked – getting a personal loan.
-Personal loans are the fastest growing type of loan – and they could help save you money and improve your credit scores.
+Personal loans are the fastest growing type of loan – and they could help save you money by consolidating debt and improve your credit scores over time..
 A personal loan can help build a good credit score, as well as foster financial responsibility.

 What is a personal loan?